With more than 10 per cent of Australian women suffering from it, endometriosis is often left misdiagnosed or undiagnosed.

 The 'bow-tiful' Yellow Wiggle went on to say that endometriosis is a tricky disease seeing as there's no diagnosis without going for surgery, but says that it's still important to see a healthcare professional.

-"Go and see someone, that's all you can do, there's no other way to help you except to try and eat as well as you can and be on top of your health and go and talk to people," she says.
+"Go and see someone, that's all you can do, there's no other way to help you except to try and eat as well as you can and be on top of your health and go and talk to people," she said.

 WATCH: Celebrities who have opened up about endometriosis.
 Post continues after video...